In Winter, Don't Spring a Leak

 Question: During a record snowfall, I noticed water leaking to my walls and ceiling.
 This did not happen right away, but as the snow began to melt.
 Did the snow damage the roof as well as the walls and ceiling of my home?

-A: Ice dams form when there is a heavy layer of snow on the roof and the warmth from the interior of the home escapes through the joint where the ceiling and walls meet.
+Answer: Ice dams form when there is a heavy layer of snow on the roof and the warmth from the interior of the home escapes through the joint where the ceiling and walls meet.
 The underside of the snow melts, and the resulting water runs down the roof, where it is blocked by snow at the home's overhang.
 There's no warmth at the overhang, so a dam made of impenetrable ice forms.
 Water continues to build up behind the dam until the shingles are flooded.

 Roof shingles are water-resistant, not waterproof, so the pooling water seeps in under the shingles, where it then accumulates on the ceilings, walls and overhangs of the home.